 If you actually find a company profile, check who the employees are.
 Does it look credible?

 Fortune 500 Clients but No Team

 Check the ‘About Us’ page on their website.
-There’s never anybody named there.
-It’s all generic blah-blah.
+There’s rarely anybody named there.
+It’s usually generic blah-blah.

-They usually pretend to have provided market data reports to Fortune 500 companies, yet they have no sales representatives, no executives, no team...
+They often pretend to have provided market data reports to Fortune 500 companies, yet they have no sales representatives, no executives, no team...